Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Consistency Guarantees for PADR-based ERM

-PA functions are known to asymptotically approximate Lipschitz continuous functions. \citet{balazs2015near} and \citet{siahkamari2020piecewise} quantify the approximation errors of the PA function class to convex and DC functions, respectively.
-We provide the approximation bound of the PA function class to Lipschitz continuous functions, which to the best of our knowledge is the first quantification result for such a general case.
-Specifically, with $L > 0$ and $M > 0$, let
+The approximation errors of the PA function class to convex and DC functions are quantified in \citet{balazs2015near} and \citet{siahkamari2020piecewise} respectively.
+PA functions that are of ``nonparametric" nature are known to asymptotically approximate Lipschitz continuous functions \citep{royset2020approximations}; nevertheless, the approximation error of PA functions with finite pieces remains unsolved.
+For the class of Lipschitz continuous functions that allow a more general setting for SP problems of interest, we provide the approximation error bound of the PA function class, which to the best of our knowledge is the first quantification result for such a general case.